tristan-ka/IBOAT_RL/README.md

 ## Authors

-* **Tristan Karch** - *Initial work* - Implementation of simplified simulator and Deep Q-Learning algorithm and responsible of the documentation building.
+* **Tristan Karch** - *Initial work* - Implementation of simplified simulator and Deep Q-Learning algorithm and responsible of the documentation management.
 * **Nicolas Megel** - Implementation of DDPG algorithm and responsible of the project management.
 * **Albert Bonet** - Simulink expert responsible of the realisitic simulator implementation and compilation.